All travelers know that feeling when wanderlust settles in…

 Heavily regulated industries receive a soft pass on a judgment in this rant—think legal, scientific, and mathematics driven professions.

 Outside of a few fields, the remaining students passively attend lectures and skim through textbooks which demand more effort to read the “college-level English” than to understand the subject matter.

-After following a curriculum, students demonstrate mastery by assembling the ideas of published academics into a deliverable commonly referred to as “research paper”.
-I’ve also heard the term “thesis” thrown around lately.
+After following a curriculum, students demonstrate mastery by assembling the ideas of published members of the academic community into a deliverable known as a “thesis”